preethisha25/playwrightJavaAutomation/README.md

 - After multiple calls, check if have received duplicate quotes
 - If there is a duplicate quote present after 3 requests, the test should fail

-## Task 3, Push code and open a PR on this repo

 ## Task 3, After please push and open a PR in this repo.